 As a Métis Canadian, Lorelei Higgins comes by her peacebuilding roots naturally.
 Lorelei’s Métis heritage can be traced from the Red River in Winnipeg, Manitoba where her great-grandfather came across to Canada from Kent, England, and met her great-grandmother – a Cree and Ojibwe community leader.
 In this beautiful coming together of different worlds, Lorelei says that peacebuilding is literally in her DNA.
 Lorelei has often found herself weaving and mediating between these different worldviews, finding the beauty at the points where the worlds come together – that of her Indigenous ancestry and her European heritage.
-It is not always easy to be Indigenous, especially as a Métis person.
-But, as Lorelei has deepened her own cultural exploration over the years, she has learned to look at this duality of identity as a gift.
+Growing up, it was not always easy to be Indigenous, especially as a Métis person; she was often labeled as a “half-breed.”
+As Lorelei has deepened her own cultural exploration over the years, she has learned to look at this duality of identity as a gift.
 She no longer sees herself as between worlds.
-Rather, she embraces the beauty of both worlds, inspired by Terry St. Amant’s words: “We are not ‘half’ of anything, but doubled.”
+Rather, she embraces the beauty of both worlds, inspired by Terry St. Amant’s words:

 Indigenous Human Rights